BenjaminCaillet/GG_TopCountriesStats/README.md

 6. Locate the `_ncfa` token in the request headers or cookies.
 7. Copy the `_ncfa` token and paste it into the script where indicated.

-You will also need your profil id which can be found at the bottom of your profil page.
+You will also need your profile id which can be found at the bottom of your profile page.
 ![Profile Page](images/profile.png)

 ### Usage